MrEliasen/express-limiter/README.md

 ## Express rate-limiter
-Rate limiting middleware for Express applications built on redis
+Rate limiting middleware for Express applications built on redis.

+Changed from original:

+* Added option to manually increment/decrease rate limit hits.
+* Added You can now specify a list of paths to attache to, allowing you to exclude specific paths.
+* General clean ups and other bits I personally felt was needed.

+### How to use

 ``` sh
 npm install express-limiter --save